 Be the change

-When you’re out and about you can be breathing in dirty air without even knowing it.
-And you might be adding to the problem by the way you travel.
+When you’re out and about you might be breathing in polluted air without realising it.
+And how you travel can make it worse.

 Top tips to avoid and reduce air pollution